 - State government employers in New South Wales, Queensland, Western Australia, South Australia and Tasmania;

 - Employers that are individuals, sole trader, partnerships and trusts in Western Australia; and

 - Employers of employees in the public sector in Victoria who hold high managerial positions.

 An employee can make an application for unfair dismissal if they meet the following criteria:

 - you have completed the minimum period of employment.
-The minimum period is either six months if you work for an employer who employs 15 or more employees or 12 months if you work for an employer who has less than 15 employees.
-The number of employees are calculated by a simple headcount of all employees, including casual employees who are employed on a regular and systematic basis; and
+The minimum period is either 6 months if you work for an employer who employs 15 or more employees or 12 months if you work for an employer who has less than 15 employees.
+The number of employees is calculated by a simple headcount of all employees, including casual employees who are employed on a regular and systematic basis at the time of dismissal; and

 - you are employed pursuant to an industrial instrument such as an Award or enterprise bargaining agreement; or

-If you are a not employed pursuant to an industrial instrument and you earn more than the high income threshold (which is currently $142,000 until 30 June 2018), then the Fair Work Commission will not have jurisdiction to hear a complaint for unfair dismissal – although, there may be other remedies available to you.
+If you are a not employed pursuant to an industrial instrument and you earn more than the high income threshold then the Fair Work Commission will not have jurisdiction to hear a complaint for unfair dismissal – although, there may be other remedies available to you.